World’s largest virtual agentic engineering & quality conference

 On This Page

-For teams shipping infrequently, manual screenshot review works.
-But with multiple daily deployments across browsers and devices, it quickly becomes a bottleneck; engineers end up spending hours reviewing nearly identical diffs instead of finding real issues.
+Visual bugs slip past functional suites because those tests verify behavior, not appearance.
+For teams shipping daily across browsers and devices, manual screenshot review becomes a bottleneck, with engineers spending hours on nearly identical diffs instead of real issues.

 Visual Testing AI Agents solve this by automating UI validation, reducing false positives, filtering noise, and grouping similar changes for faster, batch-based review.
 According to eMarketer, visual searches increased by 70% globally in the past year, highlighting the growing importance of getting UI experiences right.